 3. Roadhouse Pub & Eatery

 Perched across the street from the Square’s most famous elk antler arch, the Roadhouse Pub & Eatery is the ideal lunch locale for the beer aficionado.
-The newest location opened by the locally-operated Roadhouse Brewing Co., the restaurant has a relaxed brewery-style vibe.
+Owned by the locally-operated Roadhouse Brewing Co., the restaurant has a relaxed brewery-style vibe.
 The menu includes everything from small nibbles to hearty meals; you’ll find something for every taste.
 Featuring local Bovine + Swine meat, try either the Kimchi Dog or the Bratwurst.
 The former is a beef hot dog that boasts a distinctly Korean flavor profile, topped with zingy kimchi, scallion and Gochujang aioli.
 The latter is Bovine + Swine’s garlic knackwurst, heaped with sauerkraut and stout mustard on a hoagie roll.
 Either one is a delicious and elevated spin on a classic, and complements any of the Roadhouse Brewing pints very nicely.

 4. Snake River Roasting Co.
 Cafe